danstiner/docker-compose-miniserver/README.md

 # docker-duckdns-armhf

-Docker image for keeping a dynamic DNS up to date using [Duck DNS](https://www.duckdns.org/) on a armhf device like a Raspberry PI.
+Docker image for keeping a dynamic DNS up to date using [Duck DNS](https://www.duckdns.org/) on a armhf device like a Raspberry Pi.
 Currently only supports IPv4.

 ## Usage